tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Cross-Origin-Resource-Sharing--CORS--Support-for-the-Azure-Storage-Services.md

 Each element included in the CORS rule is described below:

 - **AllowedOrigins**: The origin domains that are permitted to make a request against the storage service via CORS.
 The origin domain is the domain from which the request originates.
 Note that the origin must be an exact case-sensitive match with the origin that the user age sends to the service.

-You can also use the wildcard character '*' to allow all origin domains to make requests via CORS.
-In the example above, the domains http://www.contoso.com and http://www.fabrikam.com can make requests against the service using CORS.
+    You can use the wildcard character '*' in lieu of a specified domain to allow all origin domains to make requests via CORS.
+You can also use the wildcard character in lieu of a subdomain to allow all subdomains of a given domain to make requests via CORS.
+In the example above, all subdomains of `contoso.com` can make requests via CORS, while only requests from the `www` subdomain of `fabrikam.com` are permitted via CORS.

 - **AllowedMethods**: The methods (HTTP request verbs) that the origin domain may use for a CORS request.
 In the example above, only PUT and GET requests are permitted.